Crossing bridges between percolation models and Bienaym\'e-Galton-Watson trees: Connections between percolation models and branching structures

 \end{theorem}

-\begin{proof} As in the deterministic case, the connected component of a given color containing a given vertex is distributed as in Bernoulli percolation in a BGW tree with retention parameter $\widetilde{p}=1-(1-p)(1-a_{\emptyset})$.
-As a consequence of this fact, we have that the Proposition 5.9 in \cite[Section 5]{lyons2017probability} is also valid in this case, so we have that that the cluster of the root (by color) will be finite a.s. if $m\widetilde{p}\leq 1$.
+\begin{proof} As in the deterministic case, the connected component of a given color containing a given vertex is distributed as in Bernoulli percolation on a BGW tree with percolation parameter $\widetilde{p}=1-(1-p)(1-a_{\emptyset})$.
+As a consequence, Proposition 5.9 in~\cite[Section 5]{lyons2017probability} applies here as well, implying that the cluster of the root (by color) will be finite a.s. if $m\widetilde{p}\leq 1$.
 From this, we deduce the critical probability for this case. \end{proof}

-We now provide an interpretation of Theorem~\ref{thm:new} for the mother-independent mutation model, as in~\eqref{eq:phasetransitionq1} and~\eqref{eq:phasetransitionq2} in the previous subsection.
+Following the correspondence in Subsection~\ref{subsub:DaC-MIM}, we provide an interpretation of Theorem~\ref{thm:new} for the MIM model with mutation parameter $r \in [0,1]$.
+We obtain results similar to those in~\eqref{eq:phasetransitionq1} and~\eqref{eq:phasetransitionq2}.
 In this case, we define the probabilities

-where here $\widetilde{\mathcal{T}}_{\emptyset}$ correspond to the subtree of individuals that are of the same type as the root and have no ancestors of other types.
+where $\widetilde{\mathcal{T}}_{\emptyset}$ corresponds to the subtree of individuals who are of the same type as the root and have no ancestors of other types.

 We then interpret Theorem~\ref{thm:new} as a phase transition for the probabilities in~\eqref{eq:probM-IN}.
 Specifically,

 and